jbyuki/instant.nvim/README.md

 :InstantStart 127.0.0.1 8080
 ```

-6. Create another folder client2 and start the other instance of neovim
+6. Create another folder **client2** and start the other instance of neovim
 ```
+mkdir client2
-cd client1/
+cd client2/
 neovim
 ```